ForeseTech/HowWhatWhy/PHPToMySQLConnections.md

 <br>

-2. **Writing SQL Statements (Queries)** - We learnt that SQL is a language used for manipulating data in databases, right?
+2. **Writing SQL Statements (Queries)** - We learnt that SQL is a language used for manipulating data in database tables, right?
 So, in SQL, statements which are used to 'retrieve', 'insert' and 'update' data in databases are called *queries*.

 Here are a few sample MySQL queries.
 If you don't understand, I suggest you go back and learn SQL and then learn this section.

 ```

-/* For retrieving data from a database. */
+/* For retrieving data from a table. */

 Select USER_NAME, USER_DATEOFBIRTH, USER_PROFILEPICTURE, USER_POSTS from FACEBOOK_DATABASE
 Select EMPLOYEE_ID, EMPLOYEE_NAME, EMPLOYEE_SALARY from EMPLOYEE_DATABASE

-/* For inserting data into a database. */
+/* For inserting data into a table. */

 Insert into FACEBOOK_DATABASE values ("Arjun Aravind", "10.01.1998", "profile.jpg", "heyyyyy...blah blah")
 Insert into EMPLOYEE_DATABASE values (1234, "Aravind Balakrishnan", 1000000000)

-/* For updating data in a database */
+/* For updating data in a table. */

 UPDATE FACEBOOK_DATABASE set USER_DATEOFBIRTH="22.10.1998" where USER_NAME="Arjun Aravind"
 UPDATE EMPLOYEE_DATABASE set EMPLOYEE_NAME="Aravind B" where EMPLOYEE_NAME="Aravind Balakrishnan"